 Spending more time with the people we love most, learning new skills and appreciating what we want from life in a whole new way are just a few.
-With even more exciting things to look forward to throughout 2021.
+With even more exciting things to look forward in the future.

 For many people, the opportunity to fall in love with cooking again has been one positive side effect of the lengthy months of lockdown.
 Yet, many of us have found how disorganized our kitchens really are.

-With countless people having their kitchens renovated in the UK in 2020, kitchen storage has become big business.
+With countless people having their kitchens renovated recently, kitchen storage has become big business.